WGLab/iMEGES/README.md

 iMEGES is a software tool that prioritize the whole genome variants and genes related to mental disease.

 ## Introduction
-iMEGES has two steps, which are as follows:
+iMEGES has main two steps, which are as follows:

 # Step 1: Brain variant score (Variant prioritization)
 The first step of the iMEGES take non-coding variants as input and prioritize the brain non-coding variants.
 We integrated five different scores from different predictors (such as EIGEN, CADD, DANN, GWAVA, FATHMM), GNOMAD frequency, known brain eQTLs from CommonMind and enhancer/promoters from PsychENCODE and Roadmap Epigenomics projects to prioritize the non-coding variants based on deep learning.